AdrianOlm1/BubbleTrouble/README.md

 - `display()`: Updates and displays the game HUD.
 - `display_game_over()`: Shows the game over screen and handles replay logic.
 - `display_pause()`: Shows the pause screen.

+## Web Deployment

+This game is automatically deployed to GitHub Pages using pygbag.
+The deployment workflow:

+1. Converts the Pygame code to run in the browser using WebAssembly
+2. Packages all assets (sounds, fonts, graphics) into the web build
+3. Deploys to GitHub Pages automatically on every push to main branch

+### Setting Up GitHub Pages

+To enable deployment for your own fork:

+1. Go to your repository Settings
+2. Navigate to "Pages" in the left sidebar
+3. Under "Build and deployment", set Source to "GitHub Actions"
+4. Push changes to the main branch to trigger automatic deployment
+5. Your game will be available at `https://[your-username].github.io/BubbleTrouble/`

+The game will work with all sounds and assets in the browser!